Fort Lauderdale Premises Liability Attorneys Help When Personal Injuries Happen on Others’ Property

 - Dog bites.
 While every puppy might nibble your finger, or chew up a tennis shoe, actual dog bites are far more dangerous.
 The resulting infection alone can be antibiotic resistant, and potentially permanent scarring can be very emotionally upsetting.

 The basics of premises liability are pretty obvious: if you’ve been hurt on someone else’s property then the property owner should be held liable.
 The issue arises when the concept of “foreseeability” comes into play.
 Homeowners and business owners have the obligation to prevent any foreseeable dangers, such as removing debris from stairs and walkways after a tropical storm, or fencing in so-called “attractive dangers” like swimming pools.

 What about situations where the danger was not foreseeable?
 For example, if a shoe store in a rural, low-crime area were robbed, it would be unreasonable to have expected the shop owner to have the same protections in place as a convenience store in a highly populated, high-crime neighborhood.
-Historically, not all courts in Florida have the same perspective on foreseeable and not foreseeable crimes, and therefore, having the right Miami personal injury lawyer by your side and arguing your case can make a significant difference.
+Historically, not all courts in Florida have the same perspective on foreseeable and not foreseeable crimes, and therefore, having the right Fort Lauderdale personal injury lawyer by your side and arguing your case can make a significant difference.

 The three categories of property visitors

 As with any specialized area of the legal field, premises liability has its own unique set of terms and definitions.
 When victims rely on commonly held understandings of these words, it may lead to miscommunications, confusion, and delays in receiving recompense.
 Yeboah Law Group is committed to the education of not just our clients and their families, but the entire community, in the belief that a more educated, aware society leads to a fairer, freer society.
 Here are the key terms used in premises liability litigation to describe the different types of visitors to premises, along with their contextualized meanings.